 This is a strawman document to initiate discussion of a common conceptual model to facilitate interoperability among application metadata vocabularies.
-The ABC document is a result of the JISC/NSF/DSTC sponsored Harmony project and is not an official working document of the Dublin Core, INDECS, MPEG-7 or any other metadata initiative.
-It does however draw heavily on the work of these groups in formalizing a variety of mechanisms to support interoperability.
-The modeling methodology builds on concepts from the Resource Description Framework (RDF) of the W3C, but should also be applicable in non-RDF contexts.
-The Acknowledgements section gives some further background to this work.
+The ABC document is a result of the JISC/NSF/DSTC sponsored Harmony project and is not an official working document of the Dublin Core, INDECS or any other metadata initiative.
+It does however attempt to draw on the work of these groups and formalize a variety of mechanisms to support interoperability.
+The modeling methodology draws on concepts from the Resource Description Framework (RDF) of the W3C, but should also be applicable in non-RDF contexts.

-The Warwick Framework describes the concept of modular metadata - individual metadata packages created and maintained by separate communities of expertise.
+The Warwick Framework [Lagoze, 1996 #34] describes the concept of modular metadata - individual metadata packages created and maintained by separate communities of expertise.
 A fundamental motivation for this modularity is to scope individual metadata efforts and encourage them to avoid attempts at developing a universal ontology.
 Instead, individual metadata efforts should concentrate on classifying and expressing semantics tailored toward distinct functional and community needs.
-Warwick Framework-like modularity underlies the design of the W3C's Resource Description Framework (RDF), which is a modeling framework for the integration of diverse application and community-specific metadata vocabularies.
+Warwick Framework like modularity underlies the design of the W3Cís RDF, which is a modeling framework for the integration of diverse application and community specific metadata vocabularies.

 While the Warwick Framework proposes modularization as fundamental to a workable metadata strategy, it recognizes a number of challenges in the implementation of such.
-An outstanding one is the interoperability of multiple metadata packages that may be associated with and across resources.
+An outstanding one is the interoperability of multiple metadata packages that may be associated with and among resources.
 These packages are by nature not semantically distinct, but overlap and relate to each other in numerous ways.
-Achieving interoperability between these packages via one-to-one crosswalks is useful, but this approach does not scale to the many metadata vocabularies that will inevitably develop. .
+Achieving interoperability among these packages via one-to-one crosswalks (e.g., [, 1997 #107]) is not a scalable solution.

 The concepts and inter-relationships modeled in ABC could be used in a number of ways.
 In particular: